Coiot/silly-kitty/content/adoptable-cats.md

 +++
 cats = []
-form = "<p>All of our kitties are spayed/neutered, vaccinated, flea treated, dewormed, tested for FIV, and microchipped.
-To begin the adoption process, download <a href=\"/images/cat-adoption-application.pdf\" title=\"cat adoption form\">our application form</a>.</p><p>Please send the finished application form to <a href=\"mailto:nwacommunitycatproject@gmail.com?subject=Adoption Process\" title=\"\">our email address</a>.
-Application completion does not constitute adoption approval.
-Stay in contact with us to know if you have been approved and if the cat is ready.</p><p>If you have a cat you need urgent assistance with placing for adoption, please contact us at <a href=\"mailto:nwacommunitycatproject@gmail.com?subject=Emergency Adoption\" title=\"\">our email address</a> to receive proper care first.
-Include as much information as possible, and photos if you are able to.  </p>" layout = "adoption" subtitle = "Give a loving cat a new home! " title = "Adoptable Cats"
+layout = "adoption"
+subtitle = "Give a loving cat a new home! " title = "Adoptable Cats"